 - Although a few Intel-based Chromebooks have access to hyperthreading, it's still disabled on some devices thanks to an MDS vulnerability with the CPU.
 You can manually enable hyperthreading with this Chrome flag, but Chrome OS will force it off even with this flag enabled if you launch Linux (Beta).

 The Chrome web browser is agile and robust, but some people complain about their Chromebook's performance.
 These sets of flags should slightly improve Chrome's performance.

 - Sluggish video calling performance?
 Previously, the display compositor would be updating more frequently than the video stream.
 This Chrome flag resolves the composition rate to adjust based on the video’s actual framerate.
 Enable it to improve WebRTC performance while saving battery.

 - Previously, media content was cached to disk during acquisition and playback.
-Keeping the disk active during this process increases power consumption and can prevent certain lower-power modes from being engaged in the operating system.
+Keeping the disk active during this process increases power consumption and can prevent specific lower-power modes from being engaged in the operating system.
 Enable this Chrome flag to prevent caching certain media content to disk to improve battery life.

 - Chromebooks with low RAM can run into performance hitches with several Chrome tabs opened in tab groups.
 Enable this Chrome flag to sleep tabs collapsed inside a tab group, reducing memory usage.

 That's about all of the useful flags in Chrome OS 88 that I recommend you try.
 I cannot wait for these features to roll out to everyone, and I'm excited to see Chrome OS evolve even further in the coming weeks and months.